Did you know this about Butterflies?

 Butterflies range in size from a tiny 1/8 inch to a huge 12 inches.

-Butterflies can only see the colours red, green, and yellow.
+Butterflies can only see the colors red, green, and yellow.

 Butterflies have four wings and six legs.

 The butterfly can fly up to the speed of 12 miles per hour.

 Butterflies cannot fly if their body temperature is less than 86 degrees.